alefragnani/vscode-language-pascal/README.md

 ## Code Navigation

 To enable **Code Navigation**, the extension depends on **GNU Global and Exuberant Tags** and for that, you must run `gtags` on the Root folder, so the tags are created.
-In order to make your life easier, two commands where added:
+In order to make life easier, two commands where added:

-* **Pascal: Generate/Reset Tags**: Use this to _create_ or _reset_ the tags in the current project.
+* **Pascal: Generate Tags**: Use this to _create_ or _reset_ the tags in the current project.
 You just have to do it once.
 * **Pascal: Update Tags**: Use this to _update_ the tags for current project.
 You should use this command to _update the references_ when any source code is updated.

 # Task Build